 - "The front seats are supremely comfortable thanks to their standard 12-way power adjustability with 4-way power lumbar support and headrests that adjust fore-and-aft." -- Kelley Blue Book

-The 2013 CC comes standard with Bluetooth, dual-zone climate control, an eight-speaker, touch-screen six-disc audio system, an auxiliary input, iPod connectivity, satellite radio and HD Radio.
-The CC can be equipped with features like navigation, a rearview camera and 10-speaker Dynaudio premium sound system.
+The 2013 VW CC comes standard with Bluetooth, dual-zone automatic climate control, an eight-speaker touch-screen audio system, an auxiliary audio input, iPod connectivity, satellite radio and HD Radio.
+The CC can be equipped with features like navigation, a rearview camera and a 10-speaker Dynaudio premium sound system.
 Volkswagen’s Intelligent Crash Response System is also standard on the CC, and activates after a collision where the airbags deploy or seat belt pretensioners activate.
 It automatically unlocks the doors, turns the hazard lights on and cuts off the fuel pump’s power.

 The majority of test drivers think the VW CC’s controls are straightforward, and many like the big buttons, which they say make operation simple.
 One reviewer is disappointed with the available navigation system, saying it is dated, low-quality and doesn’t let you zoom out to view a larger area on the map.